TouchSky-Lab/Awesome-Automatic-Program-Synthesis/README.md

 - Automatic Software Repair: a Bibliography
 - DeepBugs: A Learning Approach to Name-based Bug Detection
 - CoCoNuT: Combining Context-Aware Neural Translation Models using Ensemble for Program Repair
-- CodeBERT: A Pre-Trained Model for Programming and Natural Languages
 - Getafix: Learning to Fix Bugs Automatically
 - Generating Bug-Fixes Using Pretrained Transformers
 - Neural Bug Finding: A Study of Opportunities and Challenges